Skip to main content

 The world’s best tennis players continue their march to the final Grand Slam event of the season in the US Open with a busy summer schedule that includes the Mubadala Citi DC Open and the Cincinnati Open.

-It has not been as successful a season for their Canadian counterparts.
-The US Open finalist in 2021, Montreal’s Leylah Fernandez is still looking for her first tour victory this season.
-The 22-year-old Fernandez last won at the 2023 Hong Kong Open.
+Elsewhere, Montreal’s Leylah Fernandez is still looking for her first tour victory this season.
+The 22-year-old Fernandez last won at the 2023 Hong Kong Open and is in search of her first career Grand Slam title.

 Other Canadians in WTA action this year include 2019 US Open winner Bianca Andreescu, veteran Rebecca Marino and 24-year-old Carson Branstine, who is the cousin of Los Angeles Dodgers and Team Canada superstar Freddie Freeman.